 Krita is free software, licensed under the GNU Public License, version 3 or later

-An archive with screenshots, mascot images and icons can be downloaded.
-All attribution information is included in the archive.
+An archive with screenshots, mascot image, logo and icons can be downloaded.